Mauthausen-Gusen camp trials: First Mauthausen camp trial

 The first trial of personnel from Mauthausen-Gusen took place in the Dachau concentration camp between March 29 and May 13, 1946.
 Among the accused were 60 former members of the camp's administration and August Eigruber, a former Gauleiter of Upper Austria.
 Among the defendants were also Viktor Zoller (former commander of the SS-Totenkopfverbande guard battalion), and doctors Friedrich Entress (an SS member and a medic who practiced medical experiments on hundreds of inmates; killing most of them with injections of phenol), Eduard Krebsbach and Erich Wasicky handed the Zyklon B to the person who was responsible for running camp's gas chambers who was Dr. Eduard Krebsbach based on the deathbed confession of Commander Ziereis.
 The Mauthausen-Gusen commander, Franz Ziereis, was shot several weeks after the liberation of the Mauthausen-Gusen camps and died in former Camp Gusen I on May 24, 1945.

 The defendants were charged with "violations of the laws and usages of war," a charge which encompassed among other things murder, torture, beating and starving the inmates.
 After six weeks all 61 defendants were found guilty.
-58 were sentenced to death by hanging (9 were had their sentences were changed to life imprisonment and were later paroled), while three others were sentenced to life imprisonment.
+58 were sentenced to death by hanging (9 had their sentences changed to life imprisonment and were later paroled), while three others were sentenced to life imprisonment.
 All but one of the death sentences were carried out on May 27 and May 28 of 1947 at Landsberg Prison.
 The sole exception was Otto Striegel, who won a last-minute stay of execution.
 Striegel was hanged on June 20, 1947.